- New mandatory public health measures in effect April 6.

 - had a direct relationship with the non-profit before it was dissolved

-Non-profits cannot be restored if they have been dissolved for 5 or more years.
+Non-profits can be restored at any time after they have been dissolved.
 The property of a dissolved non-profit is transferred to the Government of Alberta and can only be claimed back within a certain time period.

 Step 1.
 Get a court order